Skip to content

 Argo CD is installed using a Helm Chart.
 You can specify the Chart version with the --argocd-chart-version option.
 It defaults to the latest version.

-You can modify the Argo CD Helm Chart installation by providing the tool with a values.yaml file and mounting it in the argocd-config folder within the container.
+You can modify the Argo CD Helm Chart installation by providing the tool with a values.yaml file in the Argo CD config directory.
 Check out all the available values in the Argo CD Helm Chart.

 Example: